RohanVerma2005/Audio/README.md

 A file dialog will ask you to select the PDF.

 The content will be read aloud using a neutral TTS voice (not gender-specific).

+For this project the website used is this https://readnovelfull.com/a-will-eternal.html